Jerry Kwan: Early life

 In Mr. Jerry Kwan's early life, he used oil painting to be his major medium expression to himself.
 In the 1970s, he left for the United States for further studies in fine arts and graduate in the Columbus College of Art and Design, Ohio, and the Syracuse University, New York.
 He stayed in US around twenty years.
 And he joined many exhibitions that were awarded the National Endowment for the Arts Fellowship in 1995.
 In 1997, he came back to Hong Kong.
-Besides of his working on painting, he also became a mentor in Polytechnic University, the Art School of Hong Kong Arts Centre and the Chinese University of Hong Kong.
+As well as his painting, he also became a mentor in Polytechnic University, the Art School of Hong Kong Arts Centre and the Chinese University of Hong Kong.

 In May 2008, Kwan died.
 His friends in the painting community and his students remember him by holding an exhibition for him.
-The exhibition will display works of Mr. Kwan, many are shown on a loan basis with the kind consent of galleries and friends, as well as related articles, photos and information.
-It will not only provide a broad view of the creations of Mr. Kwan, a core figure of our art scene, but also an opportunity to look at the life of an enthusiastic and committed artist.
+The exhibition would display works of Mr. Kwan, many are shown with the consent of galleries and friends, as well as related articles, photos and information.
+It would not only provide a broad view of the creations of Mr. Kwan, a core figure of the art scene, but also an opportunity to look at the life of a committed artist.